51ԹϺ

 It’s one thing to make the retirement plan easier to participate in, but I challenge all of us to make it hard for employees to avoid the retirement plan and save for their future.

-Auto enroll and sweep in all eligible employees each year.
+Auto enroll and re-enroll all eligible employees each year.
 Make it hard to not get into the plan.
-An annual re-enrollment would have them decide each year whether they want to save for their retirement as they would have to consciously decide to opt out of the plan each year.
-A new hire's choices may be quite different from the choices the same person makes after a few years.
+An automatic annual re-enrollment would have them decide each year whether they want to save for their retirement as they would have to consciously decide to opt out of the plan each year.
+A new hire’s choices may be quite different from the choices the same person makes after a few years.

-Re-enrolling employees into the QDIA at least every 5 years.
-Make it hard to invest poorly.
-Monitor where your employees are positioned in their asset mix versus the glide path selected.
 This can be seen with a simple review of how many participants are in the QDIA compared to those who aren’t.
 By re-enrolling participants into the plan’s QDIA, their accounts would be back on the glide path.
-And like automatic enrollment, they would have the opportunity to opt out of the re-enrollment.
+And like auto-enrollment, they would have the opportunity to opt out of the re-enrollment.

 Hypothetical participant scatter plot analysis